dfinity/motoko/doc/md/reference/language-manual.md

 #### Expansiveness

-A set of mutually recursive type or class declarations will be rejected if the set is expansive.
+A set of mutually recursive type or class declarations will be rejected if the set is **expansive**.

 Expansiveness is a syntactic criterion.
-To determine whether a set of singly or mutually recursive type definitions is exansive, for example:
+To determine whether a set of singly or mutually recursive type definitions is expansive, for example:

 ``` motoko no-repl
   type C<...,Xi,...> = T;